 In other words, if you can get some of your patients’ reviews to go the extra mile and mention they had a rhinoplasty, facelift, or other cosmetic procedure, it will pay dividends in visibility in the map results.

 Make sure you ask for those reviews, and that you follow up if you don’t get them right away.

-Backlinks Will Help You Rank Higher in the Map Results
+4. Get Backlinks that Will Help You Rank Higher in the Map Results

 Google uses links from one website to another as a sort of vote of confidence.
 When another website links to your website, it helps your Google Business Profile rank higher.